Conagra Brands Inc. (CAG) is on the roll with an average volume of 3.19M in the recent 3 months

 Conagra Brands Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $39.09 on 06/03/21, with the lowest value was $32.55 for the same time period, recorded on 01/12/21.

-The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 3046515 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 6384287 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 7 analysts gave the Conagra Brands Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 8 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.